Control structures

 if-elif-else

-Similar to function definition, control structures require indenting its body of code.
+Similar to the function definition, control structures require indenting its body of code.
 And, there's a : character after you specify the conditional expression.
 You should be already familiar with if and else keywords from other programming languages.
 Alternate conditional branches are specified using the elif keyword.
 You can nest these structures and each branch can have one or more statements.

 # odd_even.py